signalogic/SigSRF_SDK/mediaTest_readme.md

 As a quick reference, the basic procedure for playing audio from G711 encoded caps from within Wireshark is given here:

+1. First, make sure your session config file has the correct payload type set for either G711 uLaw or ALaw.
+If this doesn't match, then the output audio data, although still audible, won't sound quite correct (it will have a dc offset and incorrect amplitude scale).

+ - Session config payload type values should be 0 (zero) for uLaw and 8 (eight) for ALaw
+ - this is the "termN.rtp_payload_type" field in the session config file (see above), where N is 1 or 2, depending on which endpoint is G711

-1. First, Wireshark must "see" the stream in RTP format:
+2. Second, Wireshark must "see" the stream in RTP format:

  - Right click a packet in the stream and select "decode as"
  - Under 'Current' select "RTP"

 After doing this, the protocol field in the main Wireshark window for the relevant packets should display "RTP".

-2. Second, make sure Wireshark has the correct payload type set for either G711 uLaw or ALaw.
-If this doesn't match, then the output audio data, although still audible, won't sound quite correct (it will have a dc offset and incorrect amplitude scale).

-  -payload type values should be 0 (zero) for uLaw and 8 (eight) for ALaw

 3. Playing the stream: